Our School App Stay connected on the go...

 Our key equality challenges

-Our equality challenges arise from our routine scrutiny of student progress data.
+Our equality challenges arise from and are informed by our routine scrutiny of student progress data.

-1. To ensure that students from all groups make progress that shows we add value to their learning.
+1. Namely to ensure that students from all groups make progress that shows we add value to their learning.

-2. Aspiration amongst all groups being such that students select option choices that maximise their future opportunities covering the spectrum of subject areas, including the creative subjects.
+2. Aspiration amongst all groups so that students select option choices that maximise their future opportunities covering the spectrum of subject areas, including the creative subjects.

 More detailed information follows: